jwvdm/jwvdm.github.io/README.md

 ## Adding new Publication

-For your publication to appear under one of the sections on the "Publications" page you simply have to add a bibtex entry to the corresponding bintex file in `./_bibliography`.
+For your publication to appear under one of the sections on the "Publications" page you simply have to add a bibtex entry to the corresponding bibtex file in `./_bibliography`.

 ## Adding new Working Paper